gitworkflows/meshplay/docs/pages/guides/configuration-management/configuration-management.md

 ## Creating a Meshplay Design

 You have your choice of how are you would like to create an infrastructure design.
 You can use the design configurator inside of measure, UI or extensions, like MeshMap, or you can hand code your design, using the mesh model spec, if you like.

+You are free to choose how you would like to create an infrastructure design.
+You can use the design configurator inside of measure, UI or extensions, like MeshMap, or you can hand code your design, using the mesh model spec, if you like.

-Use Meshplay UI or meshplayctl to manage [designs](../tasks/patterns.md).
+Use Meshplay UI or meshplayctl to manage [designs]({{ site.baseurl }}/tasks/patterns).

 ## Pattern Management Through Meshplay UI